jenellecodes/jenellecodes/README.md

 - 👋 Hi, I’m Jenelle
 - 👀 I’m interested in Data Engineer
-- 🌱 I’m currently participating in a 30 DevOp Challenge
-- 💞️ I’m collaborating on CreateHERFest
 - 📫 How to reach me jenelledowner1@outlook.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I have been playing tennis for over 20 years!